Faust90/Rust_learning/notes.md

 ## conventions

-snake_case for variable and function names
+snake_case for variable and function names. constants must be in caps lock variable names preceded by "_" will not give the usual "unused" warning

 ## shadowing

-reuse variable names with different type from a point to another in the code (see guessing_game)
+reuse variable names with different or same type from a point to another in the code (see variables_mutability). mutable variables **cannot** change type.
+Through shadowing, this is kind of possibile (but not the same thing)

+## constants vs immutable

+constants are **always** immutable

 ## cargo